DIMO-Network/sacd/README.md

 Key top-level fields include:

 - `specversion`: Specifies the version of the SACD specification being used.
 Currently, it is "1.0".
-- `timestamp`: The timestamp of when the SACD was created.
+- `time`: The time of when the SACD was created.
 Format [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339)
 - `type`: Identifies the document as a "dimo.sacd".
 - `data`: Contains the core information about the agreement.